wireapp/wire-server/README.md

 ## For maintainers of this repo

-generate docs (using docker, so you don't need to install python dependencies yourself)
+Generate docs (using docker, so you don't need to install python dependencies yourself)

 ```
 make
 ```

+(Alternatively, if you have python dependencies installed, run `make html`).

 Look at results by opening build/html/index.html